nfacha/GuestViewer/README.md

 - `guestviewer.bypass` - Players with this permission play normally (default: op)
 - `guestviewer.admin` - Required to use admin commands like reload (default: op)
 - `guestviewer.freeroam` - Allows spectators to roam freely within the configured distance of world spawn (default: false)
+- `guestviewer.chat` - Allows spectators to use the chat (default: false)

 ### Commands